Research Opportunities with the Energy Systems Analysis Group

 ESAG staff and faculty can act as advisors to PEI-STEP Fellows.

-Princeton University seeks a postdoctoral or more senior research associate to join the Energy Systems Analysis Group (ESAG) at the Princeton Environmental Institute.
+Princeton University seeks a postdoctoral research associate or more senior researcher to join the Energy Systems Analysis Group (ESAG) at the Andlinger Center for Energy and the Environment.
 ESAG research involves thermodynamic, economic, and environmental systems analysis of advanced energy conversion systems, including processes that transform fossil fuels and/or biomass into electricity, hydrogen, and synthetic liquid or gaseous fuels – with CO2 capture and geologic storage.
-We are looking for an individual with a Ph.D. in science or engineering to work with us in designing and analyzing such novel facilities.
-Familiarity with gasification, reforming, CO2 capture, and other relevant process technologies is desirable.
-A minimum of two years of experience with energy systems modeling with Aspen Plus chemical process simulation software is required.
-Candidates must have excellent English writing and spoken communication skills.
+A Ph.D. in science or engineering is required.
+We seek an individual to work with us in modeling the prospective evolution over the coming decades of a decarbonized U.S. electricity grid.
+Experience with algebraic modeling languages used for linear programming (e.g. AMPL, GAMS, etc.) and mixed integer nonlinear optimization are required.
+Familiarity with combustion-based and renewable electric power generating technologies and with geological storage of CO2 is desirable.
+Candidates must have excellent English written and spoken communication skills.

-Appointments are for one year with possibility of renewal pending continued funding and satisfactory performance.
-Interested applicants should submit a current CV, a cover letter describing specific areas of expertise and interest, and contact information for three references to email@example.com, position requisition number 1300664.
+Appointments are for one year with possibility of renewal pending continued funds availability and satisfactory performance.
+Interested applicants must apply online and submit a current CV, a cover letter describing specific areas of expertise and interest, and contact information for three references at https://puwebp.princeton.edu/AcadHire/apply/application.xhtml?listingId=1061.